joelkuiper/Llamora/README.md

 Set `QUART_DEBUG=1` for automatic reloading on code changes.

-To handle multiple chat requests in parallel, set `CHAT_LLM_WORKERS` to the number of worker threads to spawn.
+To handle multiple chat requests in parallel, set `LLAMORA_LLM_WORKERS` to the number of worker threads to spawn.
 Each worker loads its own copy of the model, so ensure your system has enough memory.